Direct Drive Motors

 What is the primary difference between a Direct Drive and a Geared Motor?

-The primary difference is the transmission.
-Geared motors use a gearbox to reduce speed and increase torque, which introduces friction, backlash, and maintenance needs.
-Direct Drive motors connect the load directly to the rotor, eliminating the gearbox entirely for 1:1 motion transfer.
+The key difference?
+The transmission.
+Geared motors use a gearbox to dial down speed and crank up torque—but that adds friction, backlash, and upkeep hassles.
+Direct Drive motors link the load straight to the rotor, axing the gearbox for pure 1:1 motion transfer.

 Are Direct Drive motors more expensive than traditional motors?